nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 2.2 Importing the Project into Eclipse

-1. Fork this repo, and clone the fork to your computer.
+1. Fork this repo, and clone the fork to your computer
-2. Open Eclipse.
-(Note: Ensure you have installed the **e(fx)clipse** and **buildship** plugins as given in the prerequisites above)
+2. Open Eclipse (Note: Ensure you have installed the **e(fx)clipse** and **buildship** plugins as given in the prerequisites above)
 3. Click `File` > `Import`
 4. Click `Gradle` > `Gradle Project` > `Next` > `Next`
-5. Click `Browse`, then locate the project's directory.
+5. Click `Browse`, then locate the project's directory
 6. Click `Finish`

-  > * If you are asked whether to 'keep' or 'overwrite' config files, choose to 'keep'.
+  > * If you are asked whether to 'keep' or 'overwrite' config files, choose to 'keep'
   > * Depending on your connection speed and server load, it can even take up to 30 minutes for the set up to finish.
       (This is because Gradle downloads library files from servers during the project set up process)
-  > * If Eclipse auto-changed any settings files during the import process, you can discard those changes.
+  > * If Eclipse auto-changed any settings files during the import process, you can discard those changes

 ### 2.3 Configuring Checkstyle
 1. Click `Project` -> `Properties` -> `Checkstyle` -> `Local Check Configurations` -> `New...`
 2. Choose `External Configuration File` under `Type`
-3. Enter an arbitrary configuration name. e.g. taskManager
+3. Enter an arbitrary configuration name (e.g. taskManager)
 4. Import checkstyle configuration file found at `config/checkstyle/checkstyle.xml`
-5. Click OK once, go to the `Main` tab, use the newly imported check configuration.
+5. Click OK once, go to the `Main` tab, use the newly imported check configuration
-6. Tick and select `files from packages`, click `Change...`, and select the `resources` package.
+6. Tick and select `files from packages`, click `Change...`, and select the `resources` package
-7. Click OK twice.
+7. Click OK twice
-8. Rebuild project if prompted.
+8. Rebuild project if prompted

 > Note to click on the `files from packages` text after ticking in order to enable the `Change...` button